cloudmesh-community/hid-sp18-419/project-code/pi-config/README.md

 sudo python modify_sdcard.py <flags> <base_image>
 ```
 It needs to be run on Linux and has only been tested on Ubuntu 16.04.
 It will
 not work on a Mac.
-The machine running the script will need 1.9GB * the number of images
+The machine running the script will need 1.9GB times the number of images
 created of free disk space.
 The base image is used to create the number of images specified
 with the `--num` flag.
 A list of available flags is available with:
 ```